Dates for your diary this spring/summer, to make the most of this especially abundant time for flowers…

 Don’t forget to support your local florists if you can.

-✨ From spring onwards, discover a great selection of events from Anna’s Flower Farm, Audley End, including a course titled Grow Your Own Cut Flowers.
+✨ Discover a great selection of events from Anna’s Flower Farm, Audley End, including a course titled Grow Your Own Cut Flowers.
 You can also follow Flowers from the Farm on Instagram and Anna’s own account for plenty of inspiration year-round.

 ✨ Explore Cambridge Flower School’s selection of courses, which include a Beginners’ Floristry Taster workshop and a Floristry Career Course, based at Newton Hall, near Duxford.